DevopsDood/whisper.cpp/README.md

 # Whisper.cpp Proxy Service

-A minimal microservice that runs two instances of whisper.cpp with a proxy that alternates between them and restarts one every 5th transcription to avoid the bug that causes failure after ~10-20 transcriptions.
+A minimal microservice that runs two instances of whisper.cpp with a proxy that alternates between them and restarts one every 5th transcription to avoid the bug that causes a replay of prior transcription failure after ~10-20 transcriptions.

 ## Architecture